What we pour into our children splashes back onto us.

 You’ll use the old rubble of past lives to build anew, rebuild the foundations from out of your past.
 You’ll be known as those who can fix anything, restore old ruins, rebuild and renovate, make the community livable again.
 (MSG)

 The Lord is gracious to do this for us.
 He can also use a broken individual like me to connect with others in need of hope.
 With His help, I want to create historical novels that help others define their emotional and spiritual lives.
-And even though the path to publication can be arduous, I’m delighted to be where the Lord wants me, because He’s *guarding, guiding all the way.
+And even though the path to publication can be arduous, I’m delighted to be where the Lord wants me.
+He is *guarding, guiding all the way.

 *Psalms 23:4b (TLB)